 VLMEvalKit Eval Results in video understanding benchmark

-Generate videos from images or other videos
+Generate videos from text or images

-Create an animated audio visualizer video from audio and image
+Create an animated video from audio and a reference image

-Generate a video from text with voice narration
+Generate a cartoon video from two images

 Open VLM Video Leaderboard is a comprehensive platform designed for evaluating and comparing video understanding models.
 It serves as a central hub for users to browse and analyze the performance of various video models based on standardized benchmarks.
 Developed as part of the VLM Eval Kit, this leaderboard provides a transparent and accessible way to track advancements in video understanding technologies.